Tom Raworth: Early life

 Raworth was born on 19 July 1938 in Bexleyheath, Kent, and grew up in Welling, the neighbouring town.
 His family maintained its strong Irish connections while he was growing up, something which would leave an impression on Raworth's sense of himself as a poet.
-His mother's family lived in the same house in Dublin as Seán O'Casey at the time that the playwright was working on Juno and the Paycock.
+His mother's family lived in the same house in Dublin as Seán O'Casey while the playwright was working on Juno and the Paycock.
 When he was 52 years old, Raworth acquired an Irish passport.

 He was educated at St. Stephen's Primary School, Welling, Kent (1943–1949); St Joseph's Academy, Blackheath, London S.E.3.
 (1949–1954); and at the University of Essex (1967–1970), where he earned a Master's degree in 1970.
-He left school at the age of sixteen and worked at a variety of jobs.
+He left school at sixteen and worked at a variety of jobs.
 According to Raworth:

 Between leaving school in 1954 and going to the University of Essex in 1967 I had a variety of jobs, including insurance clerk, builders' labourer, packer, assistant transport manager, and continental telephonist.
 In 1959 I taught myself how to set type and to print, and between then and 1964 I produced three issues of a magazine (outburst) and a series of small books.

-Beginning in the early 1960s, with the magazine called Outburst, Raworth started his professional publishing career, when he published a number of British and American poets including Ed Dorn, Allen Ginsberg, and LeRoi Jones.
+In the early 1960s, with the magazine Outburst, Raworth started his professional publishing career, when he published a number of British and American poets including Ed Dorn, Allen Ginsberg, and LeRoi Jones.
 He also founded Matrix Press at this time, publishing small books by Dorn, David Ball, Piero Heliczer, and others.
-In 1965, while working as an operator at the international telephone exchange, Raworth and Barry Hall set up Goliard Press, which published, amongst others, Charles Olson's first British collection.
-These ventures into publishing made an important contribution to a new found British interest in the New American Poetry movement of the 1960s.
+In 1965, while working as an operator at the international telephone exchange, Raworth and Barry Hall set up Goliard Press, which published Charles Olson's first British collection.
+These publishing ventures contributed importantly to a new found British interest in the New American Poetry movement of the 1960s.

-Raworth was considered "a particularly transatlantic writer, living in the US for several years in the seventies" and is considered to be part of the Pop Art movement; in line with this, his poetry is sometimes, according to Ken Edwards, "punctuated by graphics" and in it there is a "transgression of the boundaries between the written word, the visual and the aural."
-Furthermore, Raworth's connection to American poetry through his work as an editor and publisher, established his American reputation in the U.S., often considered unequalled by any other British poet of that time period.
+Raworth was considered "a particularly transatlantic writer, living in the US for several years in the seventies" and is considered to be part of the Pop Art movement; according to Ken Edwards, his poetry can be "punctuated by graphics" and in it there is a "transgression of the boundaries between the written word, the visual and the aural."
+Raworth's connection to American poetry as an editor and publisher, established his reputation in the U.S., considered unequalled by any other British poet of that time.